zhangjiemin000/fritz-models/resources/AI_Landscape.md

 ## Contribute to this list

 The AI and Machine Learning landscape is rapidly changing.
 We welcome additions and changes to this list!
+Submit a pull request or let us know on [Slack](https://join.slack.com/t/heartbeat-by-fritz/shared_invite/enQtNTI4MDcxMzI1MzAwLWIyMjRmMGYxYjUwZmE3MzA0MWQ0NDk0YjA2NzE3M2FjM2Y5MjQxMWM2MmQ4ZTdjNjViYjM3NDE0OWQxOTBmZWI)

 ## Data Labeling